squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 == Usage ==

-Various networks are using embedded Linux devices (such as OpenWRT) as gateways and wish to implement transparent caching.
+Various networks are using embedded Linux devices (such as OpenWRT) as gateways and wish to implement transparent caching or proxying.

 There's no obvious policy routing in Linux - you use iptables to mark interesting traffic, iproute2 ip rules to choose an alternate routing table and a default route in the alternate routing table to policy route to the distribution.

-Please realize that this just gets the packets to the cache; you have to then configure interception on the cache itself to redirect traffic to the Squid TCP port!
+Please realize that this just gets the packets to the proxy; you have to then configure interception on the proxy itself to redirect traffic to the Squid TCP port!

 === iptables Setup ===